mckinsey/vizro/vizro-core/docs/pages/user-guides/custom-figures.md

 The below examples can be used as a base to build more sophisticated figures.

 ### Custom KPI card
-If you wish to change the design or content of our existing KPI cards from [`vizro.figures`](../API-reference/figure-callables.md), you can do so by following the steps described above.
+If you wish to change the design or content of our existing KPI (key performance indicator) cards from [`vizro.figures`](../API-reference/figure-callables.md), you can do so by following the steps described above.

-For instance, if you prefer the icon to be positioned on the right side of the title instead of the left, simply adjust the return statement of the function decorated with `@capture("figure")`.
+For instance, if you prefer the icon to be positioned on the right side of the title instead of the left, adjust the return statement of the function decorated with `@capture("figure")`.

 <!-- vale off -->
 !!! example "Custom KPI card"